PaulKinlan/paul.kinlan.me/content/en/2010-12-03--webkit-appearance-your-little-known-friend.markdown

 published: true
 ---
 <p>Remember years ago, when you styled your site up just the way you wanted and
 then you included a &lt; input type=&ldquo;file&rdquo;> and then everything went to pot.
-You couldn&rsquo;t style it up, so you had to hide it, create your &ldquo;button&rdquo; and then simulate a click via javascript to get it to open.
-Well, I say years ago, nearly every browser today still can&rsquo;t style the system provided buttons.</p>
+You couldn't style it up, so you had to hide it, create your &ldquo;button&rdquo; and then simulate a click via javascript to get it to open.
+Well, I say years ago, nearly every browser today still can't style the system provided buttons.</p>

 <p>Webkit provides a bit of a &ldquo;hack&rdquo; (well, I call it a hack) that allows you to style these hidden elements through the use of special Webkit specific CSS selectors and extensions.
 But back to the subject.
 If you use &lt; input type=&ldquo;file&rdquo; >, how do you style the OS button?
 There are two selectors you need, the first is a standard input[type=&ldquo;file&rdquo;] selector.
 This allows you to change the basic appearance of the text and colours for example:</p>